shorebirdtech/shorebird/FAQ.md

 ### What is the status of code push?

-As of March 10th, 2023 we have our serving architecture built out enough to service more than one simultaneous customer, we're working towards issuing our first API keys by March 17th, with a ~50% confidence on that date.
+As of March 13th, 2023 we have a basic serving architecture in production and built out enough to service multiple simultaneous customers.
+We've also validated basic on-device support.
+We're working towards issuing our first API keys by March 20th as part of a trusted-tester program.
+We have an ~80% confidence on that date.
+You can watch our [March 13th demo](https://www.youtube.com/watch?v=oZ9fa-kob_U).

 As of March 4th, 2023 we've built [a demo](https://www.youtube.com/watch?v=mmKvs0_Zu14&ab_channel=Shorebird) and have